POSH Act, 2013

 - Monitor the timely submission of the reports by the IC

-Furthermore, an employer has to fulfill the following under the Rules:
+Furthermore, an employer must fulfil the following under the Rules:

-- Frame and publish policies of the company related to the POSH Law on the internet giving the contact details and names of the IC members
+- Frame and publish policies of the company related to the POSH Law on the internet giving the contact details and names of the ICC members

-- Carry out programs for IC members for capacity building and skills development
+- Carry out programs for ICC members for capacity building and skills development

 - Generate awareness among employees by use modules published by the state governments